lady-h-world/My_Garden/reading_pages/Secret_Guest/deploy_ai_app4.md

 ### Build Home Page

 Every page in Streamlit has 2 components:
-* The side bar on the left.
+* 1st component: The side bar on the left.
   * Streamlit will automatically detect all of your web pages and list them on the side bar.
   * You can decide which elements to show on the side var, such as the logo, required user input, etc.
-* The main web elements are on the right side.
+* 2nd component: The main web elements are on the right side.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/local_stream_interface1.png" width="997" height="296" />